knative/community/ROLES.md

 # Notes

-Within this section "manager" refers to a member who is an Execution Lead, Tech Lead, Approver or Scribe. (this is different from a WG or Organization Member).
+Within this section "manager" refers to a Member who is a Working Group Lead or Approver.

 - Initial managers are defined at the founding of the WG or Subproject as part of the acceptance of that WG or Subproject.